Red Cabbage Sauerkraut With Apple & Ginger

 Nutritional Benefits

-Sauerkraut is a nutrient-rich fermented food offering an array of health benefits thanks to its high pre and probiotic content.
-Probiotics are known to support a healthy gut microbiome in addition to aiding digestion and boosting immunity (1).
+Sauerkraut offers an array of health benefits as a nutrient-rich fermented food.
+It contains a high volume of good bacteria, including pre- and probiotics, which are known to support gut health, aid digestion, and boost immunity (1).
 Sauerkraut is also an anti-inflammatory food, as well as being a valuable source of vitamin K, the antioxidant vitamins E and C, fibre, and a good source of minerals (1, 2).

-However, it’s important to opt for unpasteurised varieties to maximise probiotic benefits.
+However, it’s important to opt for unpasteurised sauerkraut varieties to maximise probiotic benefits.
 This is where making your own is best.
-Many sauerkrauts in the supermarket have been heat treated to make them shelf stable.
-This process can kill off that probiotic bacteria we look for in fermented foods.
-A great reason to make your own at home!
+Many supermarket sauerkrauts are heat treated to make them shelf stable.
+This process can kill off that probiotic bacteria (3) we look for in fermented foods.
+A great reason to make your own at home.

 All the ingredients needed to make red cabbage sauerkraut are laid out across a grey tabletop.Pin

-• Red cabbage – If you can’t find red cabbage using green is also fine.
+• Red / purple cabbage – If you can’t find red using green/white cabbage is also fine.

-• Fennel seeds – This helps to strengthen the fennel flavour in the kraut, but fennel is also a wonderful stomach settler.
-Great for gassy guts too, which can be a good addition if cabbage has that effect on you.
+• Fennel seeds – helps to strengthen the fennel flavour in the kraut, but fennel is also a wonderful stomach settler.
+Great for gassy guts too (5), which can be a good addition if cabbage has that effect on you.

-• Fresh Ginger – Just a little goes a long way, and like fennel, it does wonders for calming the gut.
+• Fresh Ginger – Just a little goes a long way.
+This adds pungency to balance the sweetness.

 Play around with the spices used to give each new batch it’s own flavour.
-Caraway seeds, peppercorns, or even a little chilli are all delicious.
+Caraway seeds, coriander seeds, peppercorns, or even a little chilli are all delicious.

 How To Make This Red Cabbage Sauerkraut

-1. Remove the outer leaves from the cabbage and set aside.
+1. Remove the outer leaves from the head of red cabbage and set them aside.
 Cut cabbage into quarters, wash, and remove the cores.
-Now weigh them with the apples and adjust your salt needs accordingly.
-If you have somewhere between 2.5 to 3kg (5.5 to 6.5 pounds) the 45g suggested here is fine.

-2. Finely slice the cabbage either by hand or with a mandolin and place in a large bowl.
+3. Using a sharp knife or mandolin, finely slice the cabbage and place in a large bowl.

 Looking into a white crock that has two weights holding down the red sauerkraut.Pin